PECOS-packages/PECOS/docs/user-guide/stabilizer-tensor-networks.md

 `StabMps` defaults `merge_rz` to true for throughput. `Mast` defaults it to false so each RZ immediately exposes its injection and ancilla-capacity cost.
 Numerical flag redetection is opt-in.
 In `StabMps` it self-disables while lazy deferred operations are pending, because the stored tensors then differ from the effective MPS-frame state.

 `StabMps` measurement defaults to `"exact"`.
 Select `"pragmatic"` for the legacy uncompensated eager path or `"lazy"` for the deferred virtual-frame path.
 After the issue #555 and #572 frame and projection fixes, Lazy preserves exact conditional states subject to configured MPS truncation; Rust reads still require `flush()`, while Python reads auto-flush.
 Lazy and Exact consume distinct RNG streams, so equal seeds are not shot-for-shot comparable across those modes.
-The policy covers MZ, reset, PZ/PX, syndrome extraction, and singular `sample_bitstring`; plural `sample_bitstrings` remains exact.
+The policy covers MZ, reset, PZ/PX, and syndrome extraction; `sample_bitstrings` remains exact.
+Per-shot mode-following sampling is an explicit MZ loop on fresh simulators.

 ## `Mast` quickstart